google-marketing-solutions/adios/README.md

     It is possible to run the Angular validation UI locally.

-    However, the functions which are supposed to run on the Apps Script back-end (`google.script.run`) cannot run locally, so there is a service for API calls (`api-calls.mock.service.ts`) which also provides mock responses to test locally.
+    However, the functions which are supposed to run on the Apps Script back-end (`google.script.run`) cannot run locally, so there is a mock service for API calls ([api-calls.mock.service.ts](src/ui/src/app/api-calls/api-calls.mock.service.ts)) which mocks API responses (e.g. from Google Ads API) to test locally.

     Start the UI locally by running: